 Best classes | Wizard, Rogue, Artificer |

 Vibrant and expressive, DnD Gnomes hail from small burrows in forests and hillsides.
 They’re often styled as a curious and cunning race that enjoys the thrill of adventure.
-Gnomes have Darkvision, plus advantage on all Intelligence, Wisdom, and Charisma saving throws.
+However you choose to roleplay them, all Gnomes gain the same basic benefits – Darkvision, plus advantage on all Intelligence, Wisdom, and Charisma saving throws.

 The 2024 Gnome still chooses one of these lineages.
 Minus the stat increases, their abilities are very similar.
 Forest Gnomes can cast Minor Illusion and Speak With Animals (often without a spell slot).
 Meanwhile, Rock Gnomes can cast Mending and Prestidigitation, and they can still tinker with tools to create a small mechanical device.